 We assume that you accept all financial aid offered, including federal student loans.
-If you would like to either reduce or cancel a portion of your financial aid award, please send your request via your Northeastern email account to email@example.com.
-In your email request, include the following information:
+If you would like to either reduce or cancel a portion of your financial aid award, please submit your request through the SFS Service Portal.

 All awarded institutional grants, scholarships, and Federal Direct Loans will disburse to your student account approximately one to two weeks after the term starts and will be applied directly to university charges.
 In order for your financial aid to disburse, you must have submitted any requested documentation required for the review of your financial aid eligibility and responded to any requests for additional information from our office.

 If you are a recipient of federal financial aid, you are required to complete the Title IV Credit Authorization Form to inform us as to whether you authorize your federal aid to be applied toward account charges, in addition to tuition, fees, university housing, and meal plans.
 Additional charges may include, but are not limited to, Husky Card charges, parking, health, lab, and late fees.
 Additionally, the Title IV Credit Authorization Form indicates whether you authorize the use of any credit balance on your account, as created by federal financial aid, to remain on your account and be applied toward future charges.

 The Student Title IV Credit Authorization can be completed on your myNortheastern.
 Once logged in, select “Services & Links”, “My Financial Aid Status”, and “Applications” from the menu.

 In addition to the Title IV Credit Authorization Form, supplemental documents or forms may be required for select types of federal financial aid, including the Federal Direct Subsidized or Unsubsidized Loan, Federal Health Professions or Nursing Loan, or Federal Direct PLUS Loan.